|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 August Blepp was primarily a Stuttgart based church painter, though he spent much time in Switzerland.
 He was conscripted into the Wuertemberg Army in August of 1914, and was stationed on the Western Front for the duration of the War where he fought at the Somme and Verdun.
 He made a number of expressive battlefront sketches that were placed on postcards by C. Reithmuller in Kirchheim.

 Karl Blossfeld produced a wide variety of work while an illustrator working in Leipzig.
 His interests largely concentrated on naval themes, and he would become a well respected marine painter.
 His work, often loaded with heavy symbolism, is represented in both propaganda and satire issued during and in-between the two World Wars.
-Many of these images were placed on postcards and prints; some published by Fritz Finke.
+Many of these images were placed on postcards and prints; some published by Fritz Finke and Grbr.
+Lempe.
+He also produced a good number of navel themed comic cards.
 (This artist should not be confused with the photographer Karl Blosfeldt).